Last Updated on July 6, 2021

 The reason so many people visit Vatican City is to see the Vatican — the home of the Catholic pope.
 Within the Vatican, you’ll find beautiful sights including St. Peter’s Basilica, the Vatican Museum, and the Sistine Chapel.
 If you’re lucky, you might even catch a glimpse of the Pope himself!

 Simply put, if you’re looking for the ultimate guide to visiting the Vatican, this article has everything you need to know.
-Trust me — visiting the Vatican is definitely worth the effort.
+Whether you’re spending one day in Rome or you’re there for a few days, visiting the Vatican is definitely worth the effort.

 Visiting the Vatican: Everything You Need to Know